Myocardial bridge: Diagnosis

 As much of the science of testing for MBs is relatively new, patients frequently go undiagnosed.
 Stanford's center for myocardial bridges has offered second opinion services from a distance for some ten years, including to numerous international patients.

 Notably, EKG is not a reliable or conclusive diagnostic tool for diagnosing MBs.
 Some symptomatic MB patients show normal EKG results and others abnormal.

 Many doctors have suggested that there is a need for more awareness of MBs among doctors and better testing, including testing of young people as the disease is congenital.
-According to a 2007 study by Ripa et al.:
+According to a 2007 study:

-"Clinical suspicion of a myocardial bridge would be warranted in all cases of typical or atypical chest pain in subjects who have a low probability of atherosclerosis because they are free from the traditional cardiovascular risk factors, particularly in the young."

-In a 2017 article in Stanford Medical Center's official blog Scope, Dr. Ingela Schnittger stated:

-"Many of these patients have these heartbreaking stories to tell.
-They can’t hold a job, they can’t travel, they can’t take care of their families.
-Most cardiologists are completely at a loss.
-They know myocardial bridges exist, but they have been taught they are benign and never cause problems...
-When these patients go to the ER, and they go there a lot, all the cardiology tests come back normal.
-They’re told, 'Here’s a little Valium.
-I think you’re anxious.'
-They get belittled, not taken seriously, and they get really depressed."
+A 2017 article in Stanford Medical Center's official blog Scope explains the hardships people with MB face, including the dismissal of their symptoms and obstacles in their lives as a result of the lack of MB education amongst cardiologists: